Grilled Flank Steak

 Skirt steak vs flank steak

-Flank steak is not the same as skirt steak; although, both are flavorful cuts of meat that can be just as tender and juicy as expensive cuts of steak if they are cooked correctly (usually on a grill over very high heat).
+Flank steak is not the same as skirt steak; although, both are flavorful cuts of meat that are just as tender and juicy as expensive cuts of steak when cooked correctly (usually on a grill over very high heat).
 But here is how they differ:

 • Location – Both come from the belly of cow; however, the outside skirt is the diaphragm muscle of the steer.